ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

       2. If it had a version less than or equal to that of the current map entry, terminate and return an error to the user.

-   2. Obtain a binary ladder (as defined in {{m-binary-ladder}}) from this log entry where the target version is the version currently in the map.
+   2. Obtain a binary ladder (as defined in {{monitor-binary-ladder}}) from this log entry where the target version is the version currently in the map.
       Verify that all expected lookups are present and all show inclusion.

    3. If the above check fails, terminate and return an error to the user.
       Otherwise, remove the current position-version pair from the map and